Abarim Publications' online Biblical Hebrew Dictionary

 We have to read the world like a text, the language of which we first have to learn.
 Our reality is really just one of many languages possible, and dreams live in the same place as does reality.
 They are the same thing, except that we experience dreamland like toddlers do wakeland, and we experience wakeland through the distorting lens of our beliefs.
 That's how two men can look out the same window, while one sees stars and the other only bars (a concept lovely explored in the movie What Dreams May Come).

 In wakeland, we mostly get in our own way, and it stands to reason that if a human being's "language" with which he/she reads reality comes close to the "language" in which nature (including ourselves) was written, understanding dreams becomes second nature.
 We all dream, but only very few of us have the skills it takes to interpret dreams into wakeland experiences.
-In the old world, folks that could do that were highly praised (Joseph: Genesis 41:12; Daniel: Daniel 2:30, Joseph: Matthew 2:19), while folks who couldn't but pretended they could anyway were stoned to death and that rightly so (Deuteronomy 13:5).
+In the old world, folks that could do that were highly praised (Joseph of Israel: Genesis 41:12; Daniel: Daniel 2:30, Joseph of Nazareth: Matthew 2:19), while folks who couldn't but pretended they could anyway, were stoned to death and that rightly so (Deuteronomy 13:5).

 Whether our subconsciousnesses are isolated reservoirs of perfect knowledge, or we are logged onto a kind of Akashic library via bent and fraying cables, or getting fed info crumb by crumb by aliens, angels or the Divine, there's something groovy about dreaming.
 In her book The Mind At Night, Andrea Rock rattles off a list of famous people who came up with famous inventions because they invented them in their sleep.
 Among these Paul McCartney, who one night in May 1965 dreamt of a string ensemble that started playing music for him.
 Paul woke up and played what he had heard on the piano by his bed in order to not forget it.
 Upon analyses, however, this music, which became known to the world under the title Yesterday, appeared to be wholly McCartnean and nothing alien.
 In fact, even though the song was "given" to him in a dream, it could not have been given to someone else, or if it had been, it would have sounded completely different and resulted in something else (like a painting, a scientific insight or perhaps an award-winning article on the Hebrew word for dream), or else may not even have been recognized to be worthy of note and forgotten about after a sturdy cup of coffee.
 The Talmud says: "A man is shown in a dream only what is suggested by his own thoughts," because Daniel explained the king that his ability to explain dreams served only to make the king understand his own thoughts (Berakoth 55b, after Daniel 2:29-30).

-God and His agents speak all the time (Psalm 19:1, Psalm 29, Jeremiah 7:23, Hebrews 12:25), and sometimes His words are picked up by wake people (Genesis 15:1, Isaiah 6) and sometimes by dreaming people (Job 33:14-18).
+God and his agents speak all the time (Psalm 19:1, 29:3, Jeremiah 7:23, Hebrews 12:25), and sometimes his words are picked up by wake people (Genesis 15:1) and sometimes by dreaming people (Job 33:14-18).
 Yet the ability to tune into the Voice of YHWH and comprehend it appears to come via a skill that must be developed from an innate talent, which initially works via dreams (1 Samuel 3).